Disease Guide ·Staph Infection ·2026

 2Is a staph infection in dogs contagious to humans?

-The staph bacteria most common in dogs (Staphylococcus pseudintermedius) rarely infects humans.
-However, transfer is possible in immunocompromised individuals.
+Staphylococcus pseudintermedius rarely infects healthy humans.
+Transfer is possible in immunocompromised individuals.
 MRSP can occasionally colonize human skin.
-Practice good hygiene — wash hands after handling infected skin areas, don't let your dog lick open wounds, and wash bedding regularly.
-The risk to healthy people is very low.
+Practice good hygiene: wash hands after handling infected areas, prevent dog from licking wounds, wash bedding regularly.
+Risk to healthy people is very low.

 3Why does my dog keep getting staph infections?

-Recurring staph infections almost always indicate an underlying problem — most commonly environmental or food allergies, which compromise the skin barrier and allow bacteria to invade.
-Other causes include hormonal disorders (hypothyroidism, Cushing's disease), immune deficiency, parasites (fleas, mites), and anatomical issues like skin folds.
-Treating only the infection without addressing the underlying cause guarantees recurrence.
-Work with your vet to identify the root cause.
+Recurring infections almost always indicate an underlying problem - most commonly environmental or food allergies that compromise the skin barrier.
+Other causes: hormonal disorders (hypothyroidism, Cushing's disease), immune deficiency, parasites, skin folds.
+Treating only the infection without addressing the root cause guarantees recurrence.
+Work with your vet to identify the underlying cause.

 4How long do you need to give antibiotics for a dog staph infection?

-Surface staph infections (superficial pyoderma) typically need 3-4 weeks of antibiotics.
+Surface infections need 3-4 weeks of antibiotics.
 Deep infections require 6-8 weeks or longer.
-It's critical to continue antibiotics for at least 1-2 weeks after all symptoms have resolved — stopping too early is the most common cause of recurrence and contributes to antibiotic resistance.
-Your vet may recommend a follow-up visit to confirm the infection is fully cleared before stopping treatment.
+Continue 1-2 weeks after symptoms resolve - stopping early causes recurrence and antibiotic resistance.
+Your vet may recommend a follow-up visit to confirm clearance before stopping.

 5What is MRSP in dogs?

-MRSP (methicillin-resistant Staphylococcus pseudintermedius) is a drug-resistant form of the most common staph bacteria in dogs.
+MRSP (methicillin-resistant Staphylococcus pseudintermedius) is a drug-resistant form of common dog staph bacteria.
 It doesn't respond to many first-line antibiotics, making treatment more difficult and expensive.
-Culture and sensitivity testing is essential to identify which antibiotics will work.
-MRSP infections aren't more dangerous than regular staph — they're just harder to treat.
-They're becoming more common due to overuse of antibiotics.
+Culture and sensitivity testing identifies effective antibiotics.
+MRSP infections aren't more dangerous - just harder to treat.
+They're becoming more common due to antibiotic overuse.

 6Can I use Neosporin on my dog's skin infection?

-While Neosporin (triple antibiotic ointment) is not toxic to dogs, it's not recommended as a primary treatment for staph infections.
-It only treats the surface and won't resolve a bacterial skin infection that has spread.
-Dogs also tend to lick off topical ointments, reducing effectiveness and potentially causing GI upset.
-See your vet for proper diagnosis and treatment — most staph infections require oral antibiotics, not just topical treatment.
+Neosporin is not toxic to dogs but isn't recommended for staph infections.
+It only treats the surface and won't resolve infections that have spread.
+Dogs lick off topical ointments, reducing effectiveness and causing GI upset.
+See your vet for proper diagnosis and treatment - staph infections require oral antibiotics, not topical treatment alone.

 7Does pet insurance cover staph infection treatment?

-Most pet insurance policies cover staph infection diagnosis and treatment as a standard illness claim.
-The 14-day illness waiting period applies.
+Most pet insurance policies cover staph diagnosis and treatment as a standard illness claim.
+A 14-day waiting period applies.
 Antibiotics, medicated shampoos, culture tests, and follow-up visits are typically covered.
 If your dog had skin issues documented before enrollment, future skin infection claims may be denied as pre-existing.
-Chronic recurring infections may be subject to per-condition limits with some insurers.
+Chronic recurring infections may be subject to per-condition limits.

 Marcel Janik, founder of RealVetCost